H. K. Narayana

-H. K. Narayana was a well-known singer and music composer from Karnataka, India.
-He was an icon of Light music and played an important role in popularizing the genre of Sugama Sangeetha in Kannada.
+H. K. Narayana was a singer and music composer from Karnataka, India.
+He played an important role in popularizing the genre of Sugama Sangeetha in Kannada.
 Nadavirada Baduke by Nissar Ahmed, Brundavanake Haalanu Maaralu by Kuvempu and Shubha Nudiye Shakunada Hakki by D. R. Bendre are some of his well-known numbers.
 He is popular through Navasuma and Geetaraadhana in Radio.

 Early life

 Narayana was born in 1934 at Holenarasipura in Hassan district of Karnataka to Keshavayya and Sannamma.
 Influenced by his father, who was a musician himself, Narayana developed interest in music early in his life and started learning Violin at a young age of six.
 He later got his Carnatic classical vocal music lessons from the veteran musician R. K. Srikantan in Mysore.
 H.K.
 Narayana was known to be one of the favourite students of R. K. Srikantan.

 He later switched to Sugama Sangeetha, an area he was much passionate about.